kbrsh/moon/packages/moon/README.md

 # Moon

-The minimal & fast UI library
+The minimal & fast library for functional user interfaces